The Great One Pound Coin Race is well underway and lots of you have already managed to complete a full collection of £1 coins.

 If you haven’t started your Great One Pound Coin Race yet, it’s not too late.
 Simply click here to enter today and you too could own a complete collection of £1 coins direct from your change before they’re gone for ever.

-The Isle of Man have confirmed that they will be keeping the familiar round pound coin and issuing a new design for 2017.
+In 2017, the Isle of Man confirmed that they will be keeping the familiar round pound coin.

-This means they will be the only British Isles country to continue issuing round pounds…
+This makes them the only British Isles country to continue issuing round pounds…

 These birds are symbolically associated with the Island and feature on the Coat of Arms.